 Earlier this month, Bank of America moved to give its BankAmericard Cash Rewards cardholders 2% cash back at wholesale clubs in addition to 3% cash back on gas, 2% cash back on groceries, and 1% cash back on all other purchases.

 Of course, before you apply for these cards or any other credit cards you may be considering, you’ll want to know where your credit stands.
 The last thing you want is to apply for a card only to be turned down and see your score suffer due to the inquiry.
-(You can view two of your credit scores, updated each month, for free on Credit.com.)
+(You can view two of your credit scores, updated every 14 days, for free on Credit.com.)